doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

 title: Bridging ROS and ROS2
 category: Robotics
 tags: [ros, ros2]
+summary: Bridging ROS and ROS2 is harder than you would think.
+Here's how I did it.
 ---

 Running the `ros1_bridge` in a custom environment is tricky, and required me to make a patch to complete.
 Here's what I learned: